Info & Summary

 - Check if an

-string of length exists as a subsequence within the segment - If it exists, let ; otherwise, let
+11/22string of length exists as a subsequence within the segment - If it exists, let ; otherwise, let

 - If the final , there is no

-string of length as a subsequence, which is the longest possible
+11/22string as a subsequence of the current segment.
+Otherwise, there exists an11/22string of length as a subsequence, which is the longest possible

 But, we have not figure out how to solve the following subproblem: